Alternity156/ReaperAudicaTools/README.md

 These tools also use the project RPP for various stuff, so you will have to use them on a saved project, they will not work properly if the project never has been saved.
 In the case of audica_maker.py, you will want a recent save.

 # audica_maker.py
 This will make an audica file.
-This is currently a bit buggy, you might have to retry to make the audica file with render disabled after the first try.
+Assumes you are using the template rpp.
+If you want to use your own template, for now you can edit the track names in the script.
+I may add a way to edit this in the GUI in the future.

 This script requires ogg2mogg.exe.